Apache ServiceMix: The True Apache ESB

 - It uses a service-oriented architecture (SOA) model.
 The benefits of the SOA architecture include standardizing communication between web services, independence between web services and the client, and the flexibility of using various coding languages.

-- It is rooted in the Java Business Integration API.
+- It is rooted in the Java Business Integration.
 ServiceMix has matured significantly over its lifetime, but it supports and remains compatible with JBI components and services.

 - It is distributed under the Apache License.
 The Apache License is open source, which allows anyone to modify Apache ServiceMix and release the altered version for public consumption.